-2.15.3 System Control Alarm Connector
+2.16.3 System Control Alarm Connector

 This three-pin connector, illustrated in the following figure, provides an interface for an external, customer-supplied system control alarm.
 Alarm contact locations are also shown.
-The 3500Plus operating software determines when an alarm condition is declared.
+A System Alarm originates with the 3500Plus controller.
+An alarm condition is declared when the controller is in reset and when the standby controller is gathering configuration information from the primary controller.
 During an alarm condition, an optically isolated, closed circuit exists between contacts 3 and 1 for Controller A (top) and contacts 2 and 1 for Controller B (bottom).
 This circuit acts as a switch to trigger an optional external alarm in the event of a controller fault or failure.
 The controller alarm circuit supplies a contact closure but does not provide a voltage to the external alarm.
-The customer supplied external alarm circuit is connected with a cable constructed as shown in Figure 16.
-The alarm is activated if it:
+The customer supplied external alarm circuit is connected with a cable constructed as shown in Figure 22.
+The alarm is activated if the 3500Plus software: